google/xsecurelock/README.md

 NOTE: In these instructions, please replace SERVICE-NAME by the name of an appropriate and existing file in `/etc/pam.d`.
 If xscreensaver is installed, `xscreensaver` should always be a good choice;
 otherwise, on Debian and Ubuntu, `common-auth` would work.
+This will be used as default and can be overridden with [`XSECURELOCK_PAM_SERVICE`](#options).

-Failure to do this will render unlocking the screen impossible!
-If this should happen to you, switch to another terminal (`Ctrl-Alt-F1`), log in there, and
-run: `killall xsecurelock` to force unlocking of the screen.
+Configuring a broken or missing SERVICE-NAME will render unlocking the screen impossible!
+If this should happen to you, switch to another terminal (`Ctrl-Alt-F1`), log in there, and run: `killall xsecurelock` to force unlocking of the screen.

 ```
 git clone https://github.com/google/xsecurelock.git